mathewbushuru/algorithms/README.md

 }
 ```

-To perform dynamic array operations in java similar to JavaScript's, we often use `ArrayLists` as shown below
+To perform dynamic array operations in java similar to JavaScript's, we often use `ArrayLists` as shown below.

 ```java
 import java.util.ArrayList;